DivanteLtd/pimcore-magento2-bridge/README.md

 This plugin allows Pimcore to send all data about products and categories to remote eCommerce systems.

 ## <a name="compatibility"></a>Compatibility
-This module is compatible with Pimcore 5.2 and above.
+This module is compatible with Pimcore >= 5.2 and Pimcore 6.0.

 ## <a name="requirements"></a>Requirements
 Before getting started, please install: [DivanteLtd/pimcore-devkit](https://github.com/DivanteLtd/pimcore-devkit)